pavansai018/dummy-robot/README.md

 # dummy-robot

 A 4-wheeled robot simulation built using ROS 2 Jazzy and Gazebo Harmonic.
-Includes PID and LQR controllers for line following and a GUI tool for manual teleoperation.
+Includes PID and LQR controllers for **camera-based line following** and a GUI tool for manual teleoperation.

 ---